Visual problems

 Giant cell arteritis (GCA)

-This condition is generally only seen in patients over 50 years of age, and usually over 70.
+This condition is usually seen in patients over 50 years of age, most of whom over 70.
 It is caused by inflammation of medium-sized blood vessels in the head and neck.
 When this affects the temporal artery, which supplies the optic nerve with nutrients, the artery can become blocked and the nerve stops working.
-See the separate leaflet called Giant Cell Arteritis for more details.
+See the separate leaflet called Giant cell arteritis for more details.

 Migraine